edi-mcgill/edi-mcgill.github.io/readme.txt

 $ git clone https://github.com/edi-mcgill/edi.git

-please make sure to use the EDI coordinator credentials.

 [2] Make your wonderful modifications ;)

 [3] In your terminal you can test your development by the following. eg.